 - Training Management: Provides management of staff and training programs to improve their skills

 Your intranet provider is just as important a choice as they can help you add features as you grow.
-New concepts will emerge in the future but the need for keeping employees engaged will remain.
+New concepts will emerge in the future as digital workplace trends evolve, but the need for keeping employees engaged will remain.
 This makes your intranet the heart that supports the true value and longevity of your organisation.

 Wrapping Up: Management and Success Measures

 Your digital workplace strategy does not end here.
-Managing your intranet is an ongoing process and measuring its success is just as important.
+Managing your intranet is an ongoing process and measuring its success to determine the key intranet benefits for your workforce is just as important.
 You can do this by constantly communicating with your employees, providing necessary training, regularly reviewing stats, and establishing performance metrics.